deviodigital/delivery-drivers-for-woocommerce/README.txt

 4. Order details display (theme in use: [CannaBiz](https://www.wpdispensary.com/downloads/cannabiz/))

 == Changelog ==

+= 2.0 =
+* Added 5 new filters to the driver dashboard shortcode in `admin/ddwc-woocommerce-shortcode.php`
+* Added functions file with two helper functions in `admin/ddwc-functions.php`
+* Updated function name prefix for user login redirect in `admin/ddwc-woocommerce-settings.php`
+* Updated `.pot` file with new translation strings in `languages/ddwc.pot`
+* General code cleanup throughout multiple files

 = 1.9.1 =
 * Bugfix for shipping address check that gets used with Google Maps in `admin/ddwc-dashboard-shortcode.php`